rosnerdev/poke-req/README.md

-Simple program for getting an API, I created this program to help me learn about fetching simple APIs.
+Simple program for getting an API, I created this program to help me learn about fetching simple APIs in Go.